nishtwowhoo/sdoc-shipping-document-verifier/README.md

 ## 🏗️ Technical Architecture

-Waybill Copilot follows a **cloud-native application architecture**: a containerized processing pipeline feeds a serverless cloud backend, which combines cloud AI with human review and serves results to a web dashboard.
+Waybill Copilot follows a **cloud-native application architecture**: a containerized processing pipeline combines cloud AI with human review and serves results to a web dashboard.

 ```mermaid
 flowchart LR